Cr0mb/Terraria-External-Cheat/README.md

 * **God Mode + healing** are intentionally kept separate — God Mode is full damage immunity, not an auto-heal.

----

-## Disclaimer

-This project is provided for **educational purposes** and for use in **single-player / offline** Terraria only.
-It demonstrates external process memory reading/writing and runtime CLR offset resolution with ClrMD.
-Do not use it to interfere with other players or in any online context.
-You are responsible for how you use it.

 Not affiliated with Re-Logic or Terraria.